eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 (as the case for [Trading212](https://www.trading212.com/invite/FMqHiTlg)'s pies), then it is a very good idea to do so.

+**Pay yourself first**:
+The bank account I receive my salary is different to the one I use to spend.
+When I receive my salary, I split it into investing, fixed monthly expenditures like bills and then figure out how much to budget for the coming month for my other expenses.
+This short but important monthly exercise helps me to save & invest straightaway as well as to fill my spending account with a set budget for the month.

 ## Closing thoughts

 I hope this article has given you plenty of ideas and tools for getting your personal finance in good order.